couetilc/react-social-icons/CONTRIBUTING.md

 These steps should work for most logos.
 Feel free to tweak any of the steps to make the final svg look neater:

-NOTE: there is a fatal flaw in these steps.
-When the property `icon` is set to the circle shape, it breaks the transparency of the icon mask.
-These steps need to be updated.

 1. Open the SVG in Inkscape's editor and select `File > Document Properties` in the menu bar.
 Change the page's width and height to 64px.
 2. Select the icon and click `Object > Transform` in the menu bar.
 Choose the